Alpine A110 review – sporty and yet economical

 Reliability & safety

 Alpine is a rekindled brand, but it has the full force of Renault behind it, and the knowledge that’s been built up creating a long lineage of hotted-up Clios and Meganes.
-Renault fared a little disappointingly in our 2021 Driver Power owner satisfaction survey, coming 20th out of 29 brands.
-In our survey, 16.4% of customers experienced a fault within a year of buying their car.
+Renault has fared disappointingly in our Driver Power owner satisfaction survey in recent years, coming 29th out of 32 brands in 2023.
+In our survey, a higher-than-average 25% of customers experienced a fault within a year of buying their Renault.
 The Alpine ownership experience is likely to be quite different to that of Renault customers, though, with only a handful of dealers currently geared up to sell or service the A110.

 The fact that the Alpine appears well built is promising, though, and its engine and automatic gearbox – also found in the heavier and more mass-produced Megane Renaultsport – should be relatively unstressed due to the A110's light weight, which must be good news for reliability.